Meet the Composition Studio

 Hinson holds the Bachelor of Music in Music Education from UNCG where he graduated with honors.
 There, he was a Trombone student of Dr. Randy Kohlenberg, and studied conducting with Dr. Kevin Geraldi and Dr. John R. Locke.
 During this time, Hinson composed numerous works including pieces for the UNCG University Band, UNCG Trombone Choir and Charlotte Pride Band.

 Notable recent works include a string quartet, "Strung Out," recorded by the Attacca String Quartet, a piece for wind ensemble, "The Fuchsia Dragon," premiered by the UNCSA Wind Ensemble and "Enigma," premiered by the UNCSA Symphony Orchestra.
 Hinson graduated from UNCSA in May 2020 and is currently pursuing a doctoral degree at the University of Oregon.
 While at UNCSA, he studied with Dr. Lawrence Dillon.

 A native of Charlotte, North Carolina, Connor May Kelly (class of '22) has studied and performed as a harpist for over 10 years.
-In middle school she discovered popular music arrangements for the harp, and was fascinated by the instrument’s capabilities to produce a distinct and yet broad range of colors and textures.
+In middle school she discovered popular music arrangements for the harp and was fascinated by the instrument’s capabilities to produce a distinct and yet broad range of colors and textures.
 She began to write her own arrangements, and in high school turned to original solo, chamber, and collaborative compositions.
-Her "West By Northwest" was recently premiered by the new music ensemble Après Moi.
-She also had a work recorded by Akropolis Reed Quintet.
-Connor May is a junior undergraduate student in Mr. Kenneth Frazelle’s studio.
+Her "West by Northwest" has been premiered by the new music ensemble Après Moi and she has had recording sessions with the Akropolis Reed Quintet, the Borromeo String Quartet and the Sphinx Virtuosi.
+The UNCSA Symphony Orchestra premiered her "Poe by Northlight" in April 2022.
+While at UNCSA, she studied with Kenneth Frazelle.